adamfbentley/ml-universality-classification/PAPER_DRAFT.md

 - Traditional scaling exponents achieve only 79%—worse than gradient or temporal alone
 - Spectral features are nearly useless for discrimination

-This suggests that local derivative statistics (gradient, temporal) encode universality structure more robustly than global power-law fits at finite size.
+Counterintuitively, local derivative statistics outperform the theoretically-universal global exponents at finite size.
+While universality theory privileges asymptotic scaling behavior encoded in α and β, practical discrimination in the finite-size regime appears to rely more heavily on local gradient and temporal fluctuation statistics.
+This may reflect that gradient variance Var(∇h) ~ L^(2α-2) provides a more direct, less noisy probe of universality structure than power-law fitting to w(L,t) ~ L^α f(t/L^z).

 ---